Man dies from blunt impact injuries after riding coaster at new Florida amusement park Epic Universe

 The man in his 30s was found unresponsive after riding the coaster at Epic Universe on Wednesday, the Orange County Sheriff's Office in Orlando said.
 He was taken to a hospital, where he was pronounced dead.

-Dennis Speigel, CEO of International Theme Park Services, called the autopsy’s conclusion “pretty shocking,” and he said it raised more questions than it answered.
+Dennis Speigel, CEO and founder of consulting firm International Theme Park Services, called the autopsy’s conclusion “pretty shocking,” and he said it raised more questions than it answered.

 “Was it the head or the chest?
 Was he banging around?
 Was he in his seat properly?”
 Speigel said.
 “Was it an accident caused by the ride or him doing something?”